adlnet/xAPI-SCORM-Profile/xapi-scorm-profile.md

 ### Complete SCORM to xAPI Data Model Mapping
 #### Comments From Learner
-Comments and Comments from Learner mapped to an Experience API Statement with the `commented` ADL Verb with the comment as the xAPI Statement result response value.
+SCORM 1.2 Comments and SCORM 2004 Comments from Learner mapped to an Experience API Statement.
+The `commented` ADL Verb is used with the comment as the xAPI Statement result response value.
 For SCORM 2004 where there is also a timestamp and a location, use the statement timestamp attribute for the comment timestamp value and the Activity URI as the location.
 __SCORM 2004:__ `cmi.comments_from_learner`
 __SCORM 1.2:__ `cmi.comments`
 __Experience API Statement:__